raoconnor/raoconnor.github.io/_posts/2025-01-27-cloud-cost-comparison.md

-# Which is move expensive, cloud or on-premises?
+# Which is more expensive, cloud or on-premises?

 ## Well, of course, it depends.